nus-cs2103-AY2425S1/ip/docs/README.md

 ### Adding event

-Writes a event encapsulated within a start to end date range
+Writes a event encapsulated within a start to end date range in the given specified order

 `event <description> /from <date> /to <date>`[^1]